Tag: resurrection

 John 21:1–19, Isaiah 43:1–12

-We often stop with the Resurrection of .
+We often stop with the of Easter.
 That’s the big event.
 It’s understandable.
-It wasn’t the of the bodily resurrection of .
+It wasn’t the end of the bodily resurrection of .
 Often when we are stressed or unsure of ourselves, we to old habits.
 Peter’s old habit was fishing (it was his occupation, too).
 It was quite simple, and probably even automatic, to go back to fishing.
 It was something solid, earthly.
 It was also something to do.
 Scripture implies that Peter wasn’t the calmest and patient person.
 It doesn’t take much imagination to Peter’s frustration and restlessness coming to a boil…, “I’m going fishing.”

 Next, we read a very similar encounter with too many fish being pulled up.
 You can easily imagine someone smacking their head when they make the connection.

 Then Jesus asks Peter 3 times about feeding his (Jesus’) .
 The context of taking care of those that followed Jesus was obviously important to Jesus.
 Jesus was important to Peter.
 The 3 times was both admonishment and intimate.
 Peter was, it seemed, the new .
 Peter just wanted Jesus.
 Not that many days ago in Peter’s journey, he denied Jesus 3 times, fell asleep while called to pray with Jesus, left Jesus to die.
 There is something about this particular encounter that was much more than “just” the resurrection.
-This was .
+This was restoration.

 1) Peter ran away (and other stuff).
 The people of Israel were almost destroyed.
 Reconciliation was on the other side.
 What is different, and what is the same in these two different times?